 - We’re not saying that anyone should travel without taking precautions

-- We’re not saying that there should be no measures
+- We’re not saying that the entry restrictions should all be lifted

 - We’re not saying that the pandemic doesn’t exist